ZheJiuShiMing/Newbie/README.md

-megadb
+NewBie
 ======

-A mega database server based on leveldb
+A newbie database server based on leveldb